13 Geography (13GEO)

 13 Geography

 Geography is the study of people and land and the relationship between them.
 It is a unique subject that focuses on current issues today and how we can look at these issues from differing lenses.
 The course encourages students to look at evaluate the interaction people have on our land and future problem solving.
 The course is a mix of both natural and cultural studies and caters for students' interests.
+There is an overnight trip with a donation requirement of approximately $150.
 Come and join now!

 Course Components